Siegfried Kasche: War crimes

 In Croatia, Kasche advocated a joint effort of the Axis forces against the Yugoslav partisans.
 On 4 June 1941, Kasche led a meeting of German and Croatian officials who agreed on a resettlement scheme that would ultimately affect half a million persons in four countries.
 However, it proved impossible to resettle nearly one-third of the population of this multi-ethnic state.
 Nonetheless, during the war many Serbs were deported from Croatia — some to Serbia and others to Germany.
 The order to deport the Serbs did not originate with the leaders of Croatia, who preferred to forcibly convert, kill, or detain as slave labor those Serbs within its boundaries.
 According to the Nuremberg Tribunal, the order originated from the conference held in the German Legation presided over by Kasche, "at which it was decided forcibly to evacuate the Slovenes to Croatia and Serbia and the Serbs from Croatia into Serbia.
 This decision results from a telegram from the Ministry of Foreign Affairs, Number 389, dated 31 May 1941".
+The Ustaše regime was fanatically anti-Semitic and in its first year of existence extending from April 1941 to April 1942 more than half of the Jews living in the NDH were exterminated, leading to the SS "Jew experts" to note that there was little for them to do in Croatia as the Ustaše had already killed most of the local Jews.

 The Croatian dictator Ante Pavelić and his Ustaše Croatian Revolutionary Movement were pledged to eliminate non-Croat influence in the new state, particularly that of Serbs and Jews.
 Since Kasche was very supportive of Pavelić and the Ustaše, he justified their policy and actions to the extent that Adolf Hitler called him a "greater Croat than Pavelić".
 The expulsions triggered massive Serb resistance and the Croats unleashed a program of ethnic cleansing.
 There were widespread massacres, and concentration camps were turned into killing centers.
 By 1943, it is estimated that at least 400,000 people had been murdered.

 Kasche was in constant conflict with Edmund Glaise-Horstenau, the Wehrmacht Plenipotentiary-General in Croatia who protested the atrocities.
 After the unsuccessful Lorković–Vokić plot in 1944, an attempt to align Croatia with the Allies, Kasche denigrated Horstenau and forced his recall from Croatia, as he was involved in the plot.
 Kasche reported to Berlin on 18 April 1944 that "Croatia is one of the countries in which the Jewish problem has been solved".